Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Discussion and conclusion

 \subsection{The bigger picture: from phenomenology to fundamental theory}

-Our investigation began with a phenomenological observation: to unify dark energy and dark matter, two seemingly independent conditions must be satisfied: \begin{enumerate} \item an anomalous dimension $\gamma \approx 0.5$ to generate the dark energy hierarchy and \item a mass relation $m_{\Phi_h} \approx 2m_\chi$ enabling resonant annihilation. \end{enumerate}

-The central achievement of this study is that both conditions emerge naturally from a single SU(3) gauge theory with $N_f = 10$ flavors.
-This transforms our framework from a phenomenological model to a consequence of fundamental dynamics:
+The central goal of this study is to demonstrate that both conditions can emerge naturally from a single SU(3)$_H$ gauge theory with $N_f = 10$ flavors.
+This transforms our framework from a phenomenological model into a potential consequence of fundamental dynamics: \begin{itemize} \item The anomalous dimension emerges from the "walking" dynamics near a Banks–Zaks fixed point, yielding a cosmologically-averaged value of $\gamma_{\mathrm{cosmo}} \approx 0.50 \pm 0.05$.